Papazian/MADS_Capstone/README.md

-# SIADS 699: Capstone Project for the Master of Applied Data Science degree
+# SIADS 699: Capstone Project for the MADS degree

-*Analysing Complaints from the Consumer Financial Protection Bureau**
+*Analysing Complaints from the Consumer Financial Protection Bureau*

 - Alex Yoon
 - Po-Wen "Barry" Lai